Fast degree-preserving rewiring of complex networks: Proposed Method: Fast Rewiring Algorithm

 \section{Proposed Method: Fast Rewiring Algorithm}

-In this section we first discuss a naive improvement we made to the existing algorithm.
-The preliminary results obtained ultimately inspired the workings of the proposed algorithm outlined in the second part of this section.
+In this section we first discuss an initial, modest improvement we made to the existing algorithm.
+The preliminary results obtained ultimately lead to the workings proposed algorithm outlined in Section~\ref{sec:ftlalg}.